NimeshVadgama/readium-chromium/README.md

 Don't use this chromium to read untrusted web site or epub because this chromium is old and some security fix may not be applied.

 # Release Note
-Please read following URL.
+Please refer to the following URL.

 https://github.com/readium/Readium-Chromium/blob/master/ReleaseNote.md

-# How to use
+# How to use a binary release
-If you want to just use Readium Chromium, you can download Mac binary from the following URL.
+If you just want to use Readium Chromium, you can download Mac binary from the following URL.

 http://github.readium.org/releases/custom_chromium/Chromium-1025-2012-05-17.zip